 When considering a new board, it is worth thinking about what type of paddling you want to do now and what might take your interest in the future.
 This is especially relevant for beginners looking to progress beyond their first all-around board and for budding racers or those looking to push their fitness.
 Therefore it's certainly worth trying boards in a range of styles to see what's suited to you, along with seeking advice from your local retailer.

 If you are looking for a specialist board, then speak to experienced retailers and paddlers who have used that style of board as you will get the best advice and again, try before you buy if you can.
-What you think is the right board for you now might not be the best board for you in 6 months.
+What you think is the right board for you now might not be the best board for you in 6 months or you could be upgrading without any benefit if you are looking at something too similar to what you currently have.

 How can we help?